Henderson Javier Alvarez

 In 2012, Alvarez made the Blue Jays' starting rotation out of spring training.
 On May 4th, he threw his first career shutout, defeating the Los Angeles Angels of Anaheim, 4-0 on 5 hits.
 He was the only member of the team's opening day rotation not to struggle with injuries or inconsistency during the year, logging in 31 starts with a record of 9-14, 4.85.
 While the record and ERA were only so-so, the Jays were pleased with his ability not to miss a turn and his 187 1/3 innings pitched.
 However, with only 79 strikeouts - a mere 3.8 per 9 innings - there was serious doubt about his ability to remain a major league starter over the longer term, even if he still had some room to improve at only 22.
 In the end the Jays deemed him expendable, as they included him in a package of mainly young players they sent to the Miami Marlins on November 13th in return for a haul of higher-priced veterans.
 Accompanying Alvarez to Miami were IFs Yunel Escobar and Adeiny Hechavarria, C Jeff Mathis as well as three minor league prospects, while the Jays received SS Jose Reyes, Ps Mark Buehrle and Josh Johnson, C John Buck and IF/OF Emilio Bonifacio in the blockbuster deal.

 Alvarez did well during his first spring training with the Marlins in 2013 and had won the spot as the team's third starter when he was placed on the disabled list with shoulder problems on the eve of opening day.
 The injury kept him out until early July, and he had to wait until July 26th to record his first win as a Marlin.
 That day, he defeated the Pittsburgh Pirates, 2-0, by pitching six scoreless innings during which he gave up only two hits; four relievers then combined their efforts to complete the shutout.
 On September 2nd, he had another memorable game, facing the Chicago Cubs at Wrigley Field.
 After falling behind 3-1 in the 1st, he hit a three-run homer off Travis Wood in the 2nd to put the Marlins ahead, his first career long ball, then did not allow another run while pitching until the end of the 6th.
 He warmed up to start the 7th, but had to leave with a pulled hamstring and three relievers combined to complete the 4-3 win.
 He finished the year with a masterful performance on September 29th, the season's last day.
 Facing the Detroit Tigers, he pitched 9 no-hit innings at home, but his teammates were unable to get any runs of their own against Justin Verlander.
-They finally broke through in the bottom of the 9th against Luke Putkonen, when Giancarlo Stanton scored on a wild pitch to make Alvarez's [no-hitter]] official.
+They finally broke through in the bottom of the 9th against Luke Putkonen, when Giancarlo Stanton scored on a wild pitch to make Alvarez's no-hitter official.
 Alvarez was standing in the on-deck circle at the time and would have batted and continued to pitch had the Marlins failed to score a run for him.
 It was only the 6th time that a no-hitter had ended in walk-off fashion, having last happened in 1997 when Francisco Cordova and Ricardo Rincon needed 10 innings of no-hit work before winning on a three-run homer by Mark Smith; to find a single pitcher winning a no-hitter in similar fashion, one had to go all the way back to Virgil Trucks needing a solo homer by Vic Wertz in the bottom of the 9th to win his no-hitter on May 15, 1952.
+With the no-hitter, Alvarez finished the year 5-6, 3.59 in 17 starts.

 - 2010 Baseball Almanac